hermango/shareable/README.md

 *+html .fb-like{display:inline}/* ie7 inline block fix*/
 ```

-If you use the default configuration options of Shareable and styling above, the output should appear as:
+If you use the default configuration options and styling above, the output should appear as:
 <img src="https://cloud.githubusercontent.com/assets/28847/3418917/8883ea2e-fe51-11e3-81f4-368f184b9a49.png" alt="horizontal row of evenly aligned social media buttons." />

 ###Turbolinks